Azure/benchpress/examples/EventHub/EventHub_Example.md

 # How To Run EventHub.Tests.ps1

-`EventHub.Tests.ps1` contains examples of using the `Confirm-AzBPEventHub` cmdlet.
+`EventHub.Tests.ps1` contains examples of using the `Confirm-AzBPEventHub`, `Confirm-AzBPEventHubConsumerGroup`, and `Confirm-AzBPEventHubNamespace` cmdlet.

 ## Pre-Requisites